 The ability to interpret and project the concepts of “left” and “right” into space and onto other objects.

 The ability to process a volume of visual information with a glance.

 The ability to combine and interpret the parts and the whole of a visual image and to recognize a pattern.

 The ability to see objects in a sequential order, as in reading.

 The ability to recall an image of what has been and to mentally manipulate or change aspects of that image in the mind.

-The ability to scanning, inspect and compare incoming visual information quickly.
+The ability to scan, inspect and compare incoming visual information quickly.

 The ability to recognize the details of sounds and distinguish differences.